-The main components of the woodland are identified in Figure 3.2 Settlement and landcover, and the WHS Management Plan Natural Environment Designation - A3.
-The importance of the woodland in the landscape is immediately evident in these diagrams and the accompanying photographs, and is visually prominent throughout the World Heritage Site.
+The main components of the woodland are identified in figure 3.2 Settlement and Land Cover.
+The importance of the woodland in the landscape is immediately evident in this diagram and is visually prominent through out the World Heritage Site.

 These areas are also of great ecological importance.
-Parts are recognised as ancient woodland and much is semi-natural woodland.
-Both the Lincoln Hill and the Benthall Edge / Tick Wood stands are defined as SSSI.
-There are several Wildlife Sites (Shropshire Wildlife Trust designation) and the remaining woodland and some pasture form part of the Telford and Wrekin Green Network.
-There are many important grassland and heathland habitats.
-The semi-natural environment can be seen to be of great significance visually, ecologically and in terms of recreation.
+Parts are recognised as ancient woodland and much is semi natural woodland.
+Both the Lincoln Hill and the Benthall Edge/Tick Wood stands are defined as SSSI.
+There are several Wildlife Sites (Shropshire Wildlife Trust designation) and the remaining woodland and some pasture form part of the current Telford and Wrekin Green Network.
+There are many grassland and heathland habitats.
+The semi natural environment can be seen to be of great significance visually, ecologically and in terms of recreation.